Philip Lowry: Club career

 Lowry began his career at 18 years of age with local side Institute, attracting interest from Coleraine and having trials with Norwich City and Leicester City at the age of 19.
 He moved to Linfield in 2009 and went on to win several major honours with the Blues before leaving in 2014 for his hometown club Derry City.
 While with Linfield Lowry scored what turned out to be the winning goal in the 2010 Irish Cup final.

 In January 2016 he joined Portadown on a short-term contract until the end of the season, with Lowry flying over from London every week to play.
 In the summer of 2016 it was announced that Lowry had joined the champions Crusaders.
 On the final day of the 2017–18 season, with Crusaders a goal behind and needing to win to be crowned champions, Lowry scored a 77th-minute equaliser against Ballymena United, with Crusaders going on to win the match and the league title.

-On 2 June 2025 his transfer from crusaders to limavady united was announced.
+On 2 June 2025 his transfer from Crusaders to Limavady was announced.